• Skip to primary navigation

 Primary Sidebar

 Hi, I'm Alisha.
-I'm a wife and also a mom to a couple awesome kids that keep me very busy.
-I enjoy spending time in the kitchen creating good food.
-I use this site for my own personal recipe book.
-While I love food, you'll find some other stuff here as well.
-I love to work on our home, share finds and diys, homeschool, and many other things.
+I'm a wife and a mom to a couple awesome kids that keep me very busy.
+I enjoy spending time in the kitchen and I use this site for my own personal recipe book.

 More about me →